-A great deal of Japan's infrastructure was constructed during the postwar rehabilitation period of rapid economic growth from the 1950s to the 1970s.
+A great deal of Japan's infrastructure was constructed during the postwar reconstruction period, which was also a rapid economic growth period from the 1950s to the 1970s.
 As the Japanese society and its economy have matured, concerns have shifted to extending the use of accumulated capital stock in order to cope with a decreasing birthrate, aging population and the need to protect the global environment.
 Infrastructure management in Japan is in the process of switching its focus from construction to maintenance.